Nick Civetta: International career

 In 2012, Civetta was selected to the USA Selects that played in the 2012 Americas Rugby Championship.
 He appeared in all three games against Argentina, Canada, and Uruguay, starting two of them.

 In November 2016, Civetta made his senior USA debut against New Zealand Maori and his test debut against Romania.
 His second cap came the following week in a 20-17 loss against Tonga.

 Civetta was selected for the USA 2019 Rugby World Cup squad.
 He was named a starter in three pool matches against England, France, and Tonga.
+In March 2023 he confirmed his retirement from professional rugby.